deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 - There is now also the Saved Messages & Device Chat which you might know already from [the mobile apps](https://delta.chat/en/2019-12-18-google-play-store-release).

+- With version 1.1.0, you can adjust the font size in the top level menu.
+  Choose it with a click on "View -> Zoom Factor".

 - The group name will now be used as the subject for outgoing messages.